 I was relieved, thinking that the problem was finally resolved.
 However, the next day my son postponed his departure until afternoon, which made me uncomfortable.
 I thought: You’ve made a promise yesterday.
 Why do you postpone then?
 How disobedient you are!
 I was a little bit fidgety, wanting to urge him while afraid of getting him angry.
 Then I suddenly thought of God’s words, which say: “Is there any need to harangue them?
 In many cases, there is no need to force this upon them.
 So what should you do if they don’t accept?
 Some of what you say is the truth, and things really are as you say, but could people accept them as soon as you say them?
 What do they need in order to accept these words and to change?
 They need a process; you must give them a process by which to change.”
 God’s words brightened my heart, making me know that one needs a process to change by.
 Although he doesn’t want to leave after having agreed to return to work, I should learn to respect and understand him and give him the freedom to choose instead of forcing him to act according to my idea.
 Thinking of this, I didn’t want to persuade him anymore and felt a bit calmer within.

 Early in the afternoon, my son told me that he was about to go to work.
 I was so happy and surprised, for when I only practiced God’s words a little by humbling myself, communicating with him, and letting him make his own choice instead of pushing him, I had got an unexpected blessing.
 This also allowed me to experience the happiness of practicing God’s words.
 I was full of gratitude to God within.
 Later after seeing our son off, my husband said to me with admiration: “It seems that our stubborn boy only obeys you.
 Only you can communicate with him.”
 I said, smiling: “It isn’t that he obeys me.
 It’s because I practice according to God’s words that we can have this good result.
-It’s God who helps us build a new type of parent-child relationship.
 We should give the glory to God.”
 After hearing this, he nodded repeatedly.